Click here to see more results

 Travelers aren’t immune to car accidents, so it’s possible you might find yourself caught up in one if you drive in Costa Rica.
 Though there’s no way to guarantee you won’t get into a car accident, you can maximize your protection by purchasing full (optional) car insurance.
 Yes, in this case, the total rental cost will be much more expensive than if you select basic mandatory insurance.
 Consider the price difference payment for your peace of mind.
 For more information about car insurance, see our related blog post: Costa Rica Car Rental Insurance Information.

-Is Costa Rica safe?
-Yes, if you remember to lock your rental car and you keep your eye on your belongings while using transportation services.
+Remember to lock your rental car and you keep your eye on your belongings while using transportation services

 If you rent a car in Costa Rica, keep it locked at all times and parked in a secure and well-lit area.
 Don’t leave possessions in vehicles overnight.
 If you plan to use shared shuttle services or private transfer services to get around, keep your eyes on the vehicle if it makes a stop along the way.
 If you need to leave the vehicle (i.e., to eat or to visit the bathroom), take valuable possessions with you.
 Before de-boarding, check under and around your seat for any possessions that may have slipped out of your bags during the ride.

-Is Costa Rica safe?
-Yes, if you don’t take a taxi that’s not an official red taxi (red in color with a yellow triangle on the door) or an airport taxi (which is orange in color).
+Don’t take a taxi that’s not an official red taxi or an airport taxi

 Unofficial taxi drivers, who are also known as piratas, use their own vehicles for transporting individuals around Costa Rica.
 They are unlicensed drivers and therefore don’t provide the same level of professional, regulated service as official taxi drivers.
 I’d be lying if I said that Ricky and I don’t use them (we’re friends with several unofficial taxi drivers in Costa Rica), but we would never rely on one that we’re not personally familiar with and you shouldn’t either.
 Stick to official red taxis (taxis that drive red cars with a yellow triangle on the door) or official airport taxis (taxis that drive orange cars and are parked outside the airport) unless you know and trust an unofficial taxi driver.

-Is Costa Rica safe?
-Yes, if you don’t become a victim of a car rental scam.
+Don’t become a victim of a car rental scam

 Some vehicle rental agencies in Costa Rica practice shady business.
 For more information about this, see our related blog post: How Not To Fall For Costa Rica Car Rental Scams.